mk43275/mk43275/README.md

 <h3> McCombs Masters of Science in Business Analytics (Expected May 2027) <br/>Major: Human-Centered Data Science<br/>Minor: Risk Management + CS + Cybersecurity</h3>

 <h2> About Me:</h2>
-With my studies, I have a technical background in data science/analytics + AI/ML but also a comprehensive knowledge in Risk Management focusing on Cybersecurity.
 My experience with Machine Learning, Cybersecurity, Data Analytics, and concern for AI governance and data sovereignty integrated into my passion for creating secure, accessible, and scalable technological solutions and systems for businesses’ and organizations’ to strengthen their operational and security resilience.

 I enjoy working with unstructured data to convert them into insightful information for stakeholders and users to be able to easily digest and understand.

 ### simple terms: *strategic actionable todo-list, backed-up by data*.